incomestore/WP-Recipe-Rich-Pins-ZipList/recipe-rich-pins-ziplist/README.txt

 == Description ==

-If you're using the [ZipList recipe plugin](http://wordpress.org/plugins/ziplist-recipe-plugin/), your recipe posts already output most of the fields you need for rich pins.
+If you're using the [ZipList recipe plugin](http://wordpress.org/plugins/ziplist-recipe-plugin/), your recipe posts already outputs most of the fields you need for rich pins.

 This plugin simply adds any missing [Schema.org](http://schema.org) meta tags and provides a link on each post edit screen to quickly validate all fields with Pinterest.